 - Surgeons were able to improve other joint systems

-TMJ surgery: Arthrocentesis:
+TMD surgery: Arthrocentesis:

 - Flushing jaw joints to remove cartilage - bone fragments - inflame chemicals